camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 The embedded web-application milestone is complete.
-The normal firmware image contains a Svelte 5 single-page application with live power, per-channel sensor observations, browser time contribution, rolling/calendar history, daily energy-cycle balance, device information and diagnostics, device setup, independent Web appearance, and capability-gated remote-display control.
+The normal firmware image contains a Svelte 5 single-page application with live power, per-channel sensor observations, browser time contribution, rolling/calendar history, daily energy-cycle balance, a Real/Demo data-file catalog, device information and diagnostics, device setup, independent Web appearance, and capability-gated remote-display control.
 It is a useful product surface, not a requirement to duplicate every LVGL page.

 The browser and on-device Cycle views are complete for the current product scope and consume the same recent-cycle summary model.

-Calibration, storage browsing/export, and further appearance refinements remain incremental backlog to build as needed.
+Storage export and further appearance refinements remain incremental backlog to build as needed.

 The old MicroPython project is a behavioral reference only.
 Its Parcel, Material UI, Chart.js, CSV parsing, and text/CSV websocket protocol are not